ajs123/KBikeBLE/HOWTO.md

   || Black* | Pin A3** | Resistance sensor excitation.
 It's connected to a GPIO pin so that the software can de-energize the sensor on the bike to save power.
   || Yellow* | Gnd | Resistance sensor / crank switch common

-  \* Colors refer to the standard RJ9 conductors on most cables
+  \* Colors refer to the standard RJ9 conductors on most cables, as tested with an M3 manufactured in 2012. **It's recommended that you check the colors as described at the end of this document.**

   \** The resistance magnet position can use any analog input (A0-A5) and the sensor excitation and crank switch can use any GPIO (5-13 or A0-A5).
 If changing any of these, edit bike_interface.h accordingly.
 These pin assignments are conducive to running a tidy ribbon cable from the Feather to a socket that mates with the stock Keiser cable.